On Linear Representation, Complexity and Inversion of maps over finite fields: Linear Representation of a map over the finite field

 \subsection{Representation of $f$ in terms of the basis $\mcb$}

-A more general statement than relating invertibility of $f$ to $M$ is the representation of $f$ facilitated by any basis $\{\psi_1,\psi_2,\ldots,\psi_{N-1}\}$ of the invariant subspace $S$. $S$ is $f^*$ invariant and $K_f$ denotes the action of $f^*$ on $S$ clearly $\chi$ has the representation in the basis as
+We now construct a representation of $f$ itself using the basis $\mcb$ of the invariant subspace $S$.
+By construction, the space $S$ is the smallest $\mckf$-invariant subspace containing $\chi$ and $K_f$ denotes the action of $\mckf$ on $S$.
+The coordinate function $\chi$, which belongs to $S$, and has the unique representation in the basis as